apigeekdemos/apigee-s1p-labs/Lab 4 - Proxy a CF Spring boot app using Edge Microgateway (Microgateway-Coresident plan)/README.md

 ![Apigee Microgateway Coresident Plan](./images/Apigee_Microgateway_Coresident.png "Apigee Microgateway Coresident Plan")

 # How is ths lab different from Lab 3
 Lab 3 and Lab 4 are both working on the core principle of co-resident microgateway architecture.
-Only difference is that the application we deploy in lab 4 is a Spring Boot app and this comes with it own web server (Apache Tomcat) and hence adds a different diamention to the deployment within PCF.
+Only difference is that the application we deploy in lab 4 is a Spring Boot app and this comes with its own web server (Apache Tomcat) and hence adds a different diamention to the deployment within PCF.

 # How can Apigee Edge help?